sesamiapp/devportal/docs/storefront-integration/theme-customization.md

 # Theme customization

 Sesami turns normal Shopify products into services that can be booked and paid for.
-The booking flow can be different from buying a physical product, therefore, You might want to customize your theme to provide a better user experience for your customers when booking with Sesami.
+The booking flow can be different from buying a physical product.
+Therefore, You might want to customize your theme to provide a better user experience for your customers when booking with Sesami.

 :::info
 Since the introduction of the Shopify Online Store 2.0, most of the theme customizations can be done using the theme customizer: Refer to [Setting up Sesami for the Shopify Online Store 2.0](https://help.sesami.co/hc/en-us/articles/4421864289687-Setting-up-Sesami-for-the-Shopify-Online-Store-2-0)

-The rest of this article applies to the lagacy Shopify themes or when using non-app-embed integration on the OS 2.0 themes.
+The rest of this article applies to the legacy Shopify themes or when using non-app-embed integration on the OS 2.0 themes.
 :::

 :::note

-For the lagacy Shopify themes,  Each theme and business is different, you can apply any of these techniques that you feel will provide value for your business and works with your current theme.
+For the legacy Shopify themes,  Each theme and business is different; you can apply any of these techniques that you feel will provide value for your business and works with your current theme.

 :::